Grammarsalad/B_Kits/Readme_homebrewery.txt

 - May wear helmets.
 - May wear any armor.
 - Domain Spells^: Each day, a cleric can select one sphere from which <PRO_HESHE> can draw spells from.
 The selected sphere need not be one that the cleric normally has access to.
 Once selected, <PRO_HESHE> will be able to cast a single spell each level <PRO_HESHE> can cast of the relevant level from that domain per day.
-In any given day, if <PRO_HESHE> casts a domain spell before selecting a domain, <PRO_HESHE> will have to wait for the next day select a new domain. â€“ May only use non-bladed, non-piercing weapons (war hammer, club, flail, mace, quarterstaff, sling). â€“ May only become Proficient (one slot) in any weapon class. â€“ May only become Proficient (one slot) in two weapon fighting. â€“ May Specialize (two slots) in any fighting style except two weapon fighting. â€“ May Turn Undead. â€“ May cast priest spells. â€“ Hit Die: d8
+In any given day, if <PRO_HESHE> casts a domain spell before selecting a domain, <PRO_HESHE> will have to wait for the next day select a new domain.
+– May only use non-bladed, non-piercing weapons (war hammer, club, flail, mace, quarterstaff, sling).
+– May only become Proficient (one slot) in any weapon class.
+– May only become Proficient (one slot) in two weapon fighting.
+– May Specialize (two slots) in any fighting style except two weapon fighting.
+– May Turn Undead.
+– May cast priest spells.
+– Hit Die: d8

 Prime Requisites For Dual-Classing: Wisdom